AdobeDocs/experience-manager-cloud-service.en/help/assets/smart-tags-training.md

 # Smart Tags Training

 Smart tags training allows you to train your tags so that you can specify the particulars if the relevant tags are not there.
 It uses an artificially intelligent framework of [Adobe Sensei](https://business.adobe.com/why-adobe/experience-cloud-artificial-intelligence.html) to train its image recognition algorithm on your tag structure and business taxonomy.
-This content intelligence is then used to apply relevant tags on a different set of assets. [!DNL Experience Manager Assets] automatically applies smart tags to uploaded assets, by default. [!DNL Experience Manager] as a [!DNL Cloud Service] auto-generate the Smart Tags to the text-based assets and to videos by default.
-To auto-add Smart Tags to images, complete the following tasks:
+This content intelligence is then used to apply relevant tags on a different set of assets. [!DNL Experience Manager Assets] automatically applies smart tags to uploaded assets, by default.

+## Determining the requirement of smart tags training {#smart-tag-training-requirement}

+Smart tags training is required in the following scenarios:
+* To add an automated labeler to save iterations of adding labels every time you upload the same asset.
+* To improve the ability of assets to apply relevant tags.
+* To increase accuracy of the tags appearing for an asset.
+* To add unavailable or missing labels.

+>[!NOTE]
+>
+>Training smart tags is only applicable in an ***image-type*** of asset.

+## Steps involved in training smart tags

+[!DNL Experience Manager] as a [!DNL Cloud Service] auto-generates the Smart Tags to the text-based assets and to videos by default.
+To train smart Tags to images, complete the following tasks:

 * [Understand tag models and guidelines](#understand-tag-models-guidelines)
 * [Train the model](#train-model)